-Serbia’s Exit Festival breaks attendance records ahead of next year’s 20th anniversary edition
+Serbia’s Exit Festival breaks attendance records, welcoming over 200,000 fans ahead of next year’s 20th anniversary edition

 Sign up for IQ Index